Storage & Disposal

 Siskiyou County Prescription Drug Take Back Locations

 All take back receptacles are available during regular business hours.
-Any questions about our Drug Take Back Program can be referred to: Lt.
-Darrell E. Frost at the Siskiyou County Sheriff’s Office:
+Any questions about our Drug Take Back Program can be referred to the Siskiyou County Sheriff’s Office:

 - Tulelake Police Department